What the Experts Say

 What can be done to make sure our elections are as secure as possible?

 The answer is nearly unanimous among computer scientists, election integrity and cybersecurity experts, across all political affiliations.
-They agree that to conduct the most secure and accurate elections possible at this time, these conditions must be in place:
+They agree that to conduct the most secure and accurate elections possible at this time, these GOLD STANDARD conditions must be in place: